/*

 Thank you for joining us on our second Q&A with NK.
 Stay tuned for our next Q&A!

-How did you get started in your Agile career?
 Are you thinking about implementing Agile in your organization, but aren’t quite sure how to take the leap?
 Do you have any questions for NK?
-Let us know in the comments!
+Learn more about our Agile Transformation services or contact NK at contact@refinem.com.

 Posted in Blog and tagged , .